chinmay0078/neoFomo/README.md

 - Community

 ## Going Further
-- To get the most out of the this repo, read the [wiki](https://github.com/chinmay0078/neoFomo/wiki) (in progress..)
+- To get the most out of the this repository, read the [wiki](https://github.com/chinmay0078/neoFomo/wiki) (in progress..)
 - For frequently asked questions, see the [FAQ](https://github.com/chinmay0078/neoFomo) (will be updated soon..)

 ## Community